JStonham/notes/README.md

 }
 ```

 The following class Rabbit is a sub class of Pet.
-It inherits name from Pet and age and limbsCount from Pet's super class Animal.
+It inherits name from Pet, and age and limbsCount from Pet's super class Animal.

 Rabbit also has a field of fluffDegree, which Pet and Animal do not have.